d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

           panel.grid.major = element_blank(), panel.border = element_blank())
 ```

-Same as before, but I use `reshape2::melt` instead of `tidyr::gather` to generate the `ggplot` input, now that I have 2 groups.
+Same as before, but this time I use `reshape2::melt` instead of `tidyr::gather` to generate the `ggplot` input, because I have 2 groups.

 Next I plot both.
 I use the `gridExtra` package to display both plots together.
 (And yes, it was a lot of learning this past few months!).